Basis of Presentation of Interim Period Statements

 We report PEO revenues net of direct payroll costs because we are not the primary obligor for these payments to our clients’ employees.
 Direct payroll costs include salaries, wages, health insurance, and employee out-of-pocket expenses incurred incidental to employment.
-We also present revenue net of customer incentives, including safety incentives, because those incentives represent consideration payable to customers.
+We also present revenue net of safety incentives because these incentives represent consideration payable to customers.

 Cost of revenues